gridsome/gridsome.org/docs/how-it-works.md

 ## The build process
-`gridsome build` prepares a Gridsome site for **production**.
-This means it generates files that are optimized and ready to be hosted and deployed on any FTP or static web host.
+The `gridsome build` prepares a project for **production**.
+This means it generates files that are optimized and ready to be hosted and deployed on any FTP or static web host. **The build process only uses the GraphQL data layer at build time and not in production.**

-This is whats happening under the hood when running `gridome build` command:
+**This is whats happening under the hood when running `gridome build` command:**

 1. **Initialize** - Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Cras nec velit sed urna malesuada dignissim varius ut libero.
 2. **Load sources** - Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Cras nec velit sed urna malesuada dignissim varius ut libero.